yashoswalyo/MERGE-BOT/README.md

 + Owner can broadcast message to all users

 - TO DO:
 !
-Option to add metadata to the merged video
-!
 Using concat filter instead of concat protocol :: This will enable merging of videos with different codecs
 ```